CereAle99/MedImgToolkit/README.md

+# NiftiImageAlign&Manage
-# Medical images aligment and shaping
+## Medical NIfTI images aligment and shaping library

-Short description or tagline for your project.
+This library provides useful functions for handling NIfTI medical images alongside with their segmentation.
+It can perform segmentation shaping with 4 categories of shaping

 ## Introduction